 Unauthorized entry to or use of college premises, and failure to report lost or stolen keys or access cards

-At Smith College we are committed to maintaining a community in which our diverse student body can live and work in an atmosphere of tolerance, civility and mutual respect for the rights and sensibilities of each individual, regardless of one’s economic status, ethnic background, political views, sexual orientation or other personal characteristics and beliefs.
-The student-run College Judicial Board serves to uphold these standards, handling complaints of alleged bias by providing a timely response to bias incidents and helping students navigate other college procedures where necessary.
+At Smith College we are committed to maintaining a community in which our diverse student body can live and work in an atmosphere of tolerance, civility and mutual respect for the rights and sensibilities of each individual, regardless of one’s economic status, race and ethnic background, political views, sexual orientation or other personal characteristics and beliefs.
+The student-run College Conduct Board serves to uphold these standards, handling complaints of alleged misconduct by providing a timely response to incidents and helping students navigate other college procedures where necessary.

-The student-run College Judicial Board ensures that students uphold the standards adopted for the student community.
-The College Judicial Board hears cases of alleged infractions of non-academic rules and makes decisions about the outcomes of these cases.
-The College Judicial Board carefully considers the nature of the complaint and the board’s responsibility to the complainant, the student who is the subject of the complaint and the greater college community.
-The College Judicial Board has the authority to enforce decisions and to impose penalties or sanctions.
-The primary goals of such sanctions is education and rehabilitation.
+The student-run College Conduct Board ensures that students uphold the standards adopted for the student community.
+The College Conduct Board hears cases of alleged infractions of non-academic rules and makes decisions about the outcomes of these cases.
+The College Conduct Board carefully considers the nature of the complaint and the board’s responsibility to the complainant, the student who is the subject of the complaint and the greater college community.
+The College Conduct Board has the authority to enforce decisions and to impose penalties or sanctions.
+The primary goals of such sanctions are restorative, focusing on education and rehabilitation.